server-imp/SFAE/README.md

 # SFAE - Starfield Achievement Enabler
-Allows you to earn achievements while using mods or console commands
+Allows you to earn achievements while using mods and console commands This does not fix your savefile if it has already been marked as a modded savefile.

 ## Info
 Made for and tested with the Steam version